tomashco/mamakitchen/DOCS.md

   - see the list of meals available
   - place an order:
     - define quantity and mealtime
-    - proceed to checkout
+    - proceed to checkout -> reach the checkout page.

 ## Kitchen page
-Every chef owns a kitchen.
+Every chef has its own kitchen.
 The main informations regarding each kitchen are:
 - Address
 - general description